cybex-gmbh/laravel-protector/README.md

 Feature set:

 - Download and Import databases from a server.
+- Export the local database to a file.
 - User authentication through Laravel Sanctum Tokens.
 - Transport encryption using Sodium.